Refalm/QDVisitorReception/Readme.md

 Files in the ```public``` directory are public facing.

 Edit your Apache config to reflect that situation.

+## Using other platforms
+### Apache
+You can use something else than Apache, but it'll mean you'll have to secure ```/reception``` some other way.

+### PHP 8
+PHP 5 and PHP 7 could probably work fine too, haven't tested that.

+### MariaDB
+MySQL or Oracle Datebase will probably work fine.

+You could probably easily convert the database to PostgreSQL, Microsoft SQL, IBM Db2, etc. since it's not that complicated of structure.
+There aren't even foreign keys or procedures.

+### Linux
+There's no reason why BSD or Windows wouldn't work, I just don't personally use those platforms for hosting usually.

+### Browser from current year
+If you're still on Internet Explorer, emoji's don't work (which this site heavily uses), and the lay-out looks screwed up.

+Chrome, Edge, and Firefox have enterprise editions when you're looking for a corporate wide replacement, all three include buzzwords like LTS MSI GPO SSO.

 ## Contributing
 Just make some pull request and I'll probably hit the "Merge" button.